Skip to content

 • Flour: I use all-purpose to add texture and structure to the blondies.

-• Sugar: I prefer granulated sugar to the traditional brown sugar as it adds a lighter sweetness to the pumpkin and lets the spices shine.
+• Sugar: I prefer granulated sugar to traditional brown sugar as it adds a lighter sweetness to the pumpkin and lets the spices shine.

 • Butter: Once beaten, butter adds the right amount of creaminess needed to keep the cookies moist and light.